semgrep/semgrep-docs/docs/semgrep-code/notifications.md

 :::info Prerequisites
 - Configured pipeline in Bitbucket CMS.
 - **Bitbucket Cloud Premium** plan.
 If you are **not** using the Bitbucket Cloud Premium plan, create a separate repository access token for each repository where you want to use Semgrep, for more information, see [Creating a repository access token](/semgrep-code/notifications/#creating-and-adding-a-repository-access-token).
-- Created **SEMGREP_APP_TOKEN** added as a **workspace** variable in Bitbucket.
+- The **SEMGREP_APP_TOKEN** added as a **workspace** variable in Bitbucket.
 See the [CI providers listed in Semgrep Cloud Platform](/semgrep-ci/running-semgrep-ci-with-semgrep-cloud-platform/#ci-providers-listed-in-semgrep-cloud-platform) section and [Workspace variables](https://support.atlassian.com/bitbucket-cloud/docs/variables-and-secrets/#Workspace-variables) in Bitbucket documentation.
 :::

 Create a workspace access token in Bitbucket (only available if you have a Bitbucket Cloud Premium plan).
 Fulfill these general steps to create a workspace access token: